Alien abduction: Examination

 The examination phase of the so-called "abduction narrative" is characterized by the performance of medical procedures and examinations by apparently alien beings against or irrespective of the will of the experiencer.
 Such procedures often focus on sex and reproductive biology.
-However, the literature holds reports of a wide variety of procedures allegedly performed by the beings.
+However, the testimonial literature holds reports of a wide variety of procedures allegedly performed by the beings.
 The entity that appears to be in charge of the operation is often taller than the others involved and is sometimes described as appearing to be of a different species.

 Miller notes different areas of emphasis between human medicine and what is reported as being practiced by the abductors.
 This could result from a difference in the purpose of the examination – routine diagnosis or treatment or both versus scientific examination of an unfamiliar species –, or it could be due to a different level of technology that renders certain kinds of manual procedures unnecessary.
 The abductors' areas of interest appear to be the cranium, nervous system, skin, reproductive system, and to a lesser degree, the joints.
 Systems given less attention than a human doctor would – or omitted entirely – include the cardiovascular system, the respiratory system below the pharynx and the lymphatic system.
 The abductors also appear to ignore the upper region of the abdomen in favor of the lower one.
 The abductors do not appear to wear gloves during the "examination".
 Other constants of terrestrial medicine like pills and tablets are missing from abduction narratives, although sometimes abductees are asked to drink liquids.
 Injections also seem to be rare and IVs are almost completely absent.
 Miller says he has never heard an abductee claim to have a tongue depressor used on them.